Fish Soup with Avgolemono

 • 2 cups (60 g) spinach leaves, stems removed

-Heat olive oil in a large saucepan over medium heat.
-Add the leeks and scallions and cook until the leeks and scallions are softened, about 5 minutes.
-Add the garlic and cook for 2 minutes longer.
-Add the vegetable broth to the leek mix.
-Season with salt and pepper.
-Add the orzo and bring to a boil.
-Reduce the heat to medium low and cook until orzo is “al dente” about 6 minutes.
+Vegetable Base.
+Heat the olive oil in a large saucepan over medium heat.
+Add the leeks and scallions and sauté until softened, about 5 minutes.
+Add the garlic and cook for 2 minutes more.

 Scroll to Top